BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 ## MCM demo

 The demo below showcases the different types of config options that can be used (all of them as of v1.5.0).
-The demo also shows how to insert custom UI elements into the menu and how to listen and react to MCM events:
+The demo also shows how to insert custom UI elements into the menu and how to listen and react to MCM events.

 NOTE: with the introduction of `ModEvents` in SE v18, the current way of listening to MCM events will get deprecated.
+The demo is over 10 versions behind MCM, so **please refer to other MCM mods in the meantime instead.**

 [MCM Demo.zip](/tutorials/frameworks/mcm/mcm_demo.zip)

 ## Closing words